A step-by-step checklist

 Income limits to receive the Pell Grant

-The FAFSA determines whether the student qualifies for the Maximum Pell Grant based on a parent’s Adjusted Gross Income (AGI) in the base year, family size and state of residence.
-When a parent’s AGI is at or below the limit based on marital status and family size, the student qualifies for the Maximum Pell Grant.
-The Maximum Pell Grant is determined annually by Congress, and the amount for the 2025-26 Award Year is $7,395.
+The FAFSA determines whether the student qualifies for the Maximum Pell Grant based on two factors: 1) parents’ Adjusted Gross Income (AGI) plus Foreign Income Exclusion Amount in the base year, family size and state of residence, and 2) the student’s calculated Student Aid Index (SAI).
+When a parent’s AGI plus Foreign Income Exclusion Amount is at or below limits based on marital status and family size in the tables below, the student may qualify for the Maximum Pell Grant.
+The Maximum Pell Grant is determined annually by Congress, and the amount for the 2026-27 Award Year is expected to be $7,395.

 This table provides the parent income limits for a dependent student for the three FAFSA cycles: 2025-26 FAFSA, 2026-2027 FAFSA, and 2027-28 FAFSA.